forrestjgq/lsp/thread/pwpt/pthread4.md

 ```
 Part 5 shows `pipe_start` and `pipe_result`.
 The `pipe_start` function pushes an item of data into the beginning of the pipeline and then returns immediately without waiting for a result.
 The `pipe_result` function allows the caller to wait for the final result, whenever the result might be needed.

-The `pipe_start` function sends data to the first stage of the pipeline.
+[10-23] The `pipe_start` function sends data to the first stage of the pipeline.
 The function increments a count of "active" items in the pipeline, which allows `pipe_result` to detect that there are no more active items to collect, and to return immediately instead of blocking.
 You would not always want a pipeline to behave this way-it makes sense for this example because a single thread alternately "feeds" and "reads" the pipeline, and the application would hang forever if the user inadvertently reads one more item than had been fed.

-The `pipe_result` function first checks whether there is an active item in the pipeline.
+[29-48] The `pipe_result` function first checks whether there is an active item in the pipeline.
 If not, it returns with a status of 0, after unlocking the pipeline mutex.

-If there is another item in the pipeline, `pipe_result` locks the tail (final) stage, and waits for it to receive data.
+[50-56] If there is another item in the pipeline, `pipe_result` locks the `tail` (final) stage, and waits for it to receive data.
 It copies the data and then resets the stage so it can receive the next item of data.
 Remember that the final stage does not have a thread, and cannot reset itself.

 ```c
 /* pipe.c part 5 pipe_start,pipe_result */